tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 * `followrangemultiply`: this is a floating point number representing a multiplier for the follow range of the mob
 * `followrangeadd`: this is a floating point number that is added to the follow range
 * `followrangeset`: this is a floating point number that is used as the follow range
+* `knockbackmultiply`: this is a floating point number representing a multiplier for the knockback resistance of the mob
+* `knockbackadd`: this is a floating point number that is added to the knockback resistance
+* `knockbackset`: this is a floating point number that is used as the knockback resistance
+* `knockbackresistancemultiply`: this is a floating point number representing a multiplier for the knockback resistance of the mob
+* `knockbackresistanceadd`: this is a floating point number that is added to the knockback resistance
+* `knockbackresistanceset`: this is a floating point number that is used as the knockback resistance
 * `angry`: this is a boolean that indicates if the mob will be angry at and/or target the nearest player.
 For zombie pigman this will make them angry at the player immediatelly.
 Same for enderman and wolves
 * `potion`: this is either a single string or a list of strings.
 Every string represents a potion effect which is indicated like this: `<potion>,<duration>,<amplifier>`.
 For example "minecraft:invisibility,10,1"
+* `potionnoparticles`: same as 'potion' but without particles
 * `helditem`: this is either a single string or a list of strings.
 Every string represents a possible item that the spawned mob will carry in its hand.
 This works only with mobs that allow this like skeletons and zombies.
 You can also specify a weight with this by adding `<number>=` in front of the string.
 Like this: "1=minecraft:diamond_sword", "2=minecraft:iron_sword"
 * `armorboots`: this is either a single string or a list of strings representing random armor that the spawned mob will wear
 * `armorhelmet`: is either a single string or a list of strings representing random armor that the spawned mob will wear